smilell/Universal-Topology-Refinement/README.md

 ## Installation
-This repo is build based on [PyTorch](https://pytorch.org/) and [GUDHI](https://gudhi.inria.fr/) (for topology calculation) libraries.
+This repo is built based on [PyTorch](https://pytorch.org/) and [GUDHI](https://gudhi.inria.fr/) (for topology calculation) libraries.
 The dependencies can be installed by running the following codes.
-Note that the PyTorch version is chosen by my GPU (NVIDIA GeForce RTX 3080) and cuda version.
+Note that the PyTorch version is chosen by my GPU (NVIDIA GeForce RTX 3080) and Cuda version.
 Please check if this setting also works for your environment from [PyTorch documents](https://pytorch.org/get-started/previous-versions/).

 ```
 conda create --name euler-segmentation python=3.6